-View these videos to learn more about COVID-19 vaccine confidence building strategies and for quick tips for communicating with families.
+View these resources to learn more about COVID-19 vaccine confidence building strategies and for quick tips for communicating with families.

 A 10-minute video explaining why COVID-19 vaccines are important for 5-11 year olds and quick tips for communicating with families.